OchudhoCham/supermarket/README.md

 ## Development Methodology
 This project follows the **Waterfall Model** of software development.
 Each phase was completed sequentially, from requirements gathering to testing and deployment.

-1. **Requirement Analysis:** Detailed discussion of the supermarket's requirements.
-2. **Design:** Creation of system architecture, database schema, and wireframes.
-3. **Implementation:** Development of the system in PHP and MySQL.
-4. **Testing:** Functionality, performance, and security testing.
-5. **Deployment:** Setup on a local server using XAMPP.

 ## Contributing
 This project is open for contributions.
 If you have any suggestions or would like to improve the system, feel free to open an issue or submit a pull request.